Osteoporosis is characterised by low bone mass and micro-architectural deterioration of bone with resulting fragility and fracture risk.

 Side effects include cellulitis and hypocalcaemia.
 Monitoring of calcium may be required.
 It is contraindicated in hypocalcaemia and hypersensitivity and avoided in pregnancy.
 Rarely osteonecrosis of the jaw and atypical femoral fractures may be seen.
 Precautions are similar to those discussed for bisphosphonates.

-Raloxifene is selective oestrogen receptor modulator and may be used in postmenopausal osteoporosis.
+Raloxifene is a selective oestrogen receptor modulator and may be used in postmenopausal osteoporosis.
 Side effects include hot flushes, vaginal dryness and leg cramps.

 There is a risk of venous thromboembolism and stroke.
 It should not be used in women with a history of venous thromboembolism or if a patient has prolonged immobilisation.
 Contraindications also include cholestasis, endometrial cancer, undiagnosed uterine bleeding, child-bearing age and lactation.
 It has been associated with a reduced risk of breast cancer but use in patients with breast cancer should be avoided.

 Side effects are numerous (and dependent on the preparation) and include breast tenderness, leg cramps and changes to mood.
-There also appears to be increased risk of blood clots, stroke, endometrial cancer (oestrogen only preparations) and breast cancer.
+There also appears to be an increased risk of blood clots, stroke, endometrial cancer (oestrogen only preparations) and breast cancer.

 Discuss adverse lifestyle factors like alcohol and smoking.
 Provide the necessary support to help patients who are considering a lifestyle change.
 Assess vitamin D and calcium and consider the need for supplementation.